SU carburettor: Invention and development

 Herbert Skinner (1872–1931), pioneer motorist and an active participant in the development of the petrol engine, invented his Union carburettor in 1904.
 His much younger brother, Carl (Thomas Carlisle) Skinner (1882–1958), also a motoring enthusiast, had joined the Farman Automobile Co in London in 1899.
 He helped Herbert to develop the carburettor.
 Herbert's son could remember his mother sewing the first leather bellows.
-It would be given on loan to The Science Museum, South Kensington in 1934.
+It was given on loan to The Science Museum, South Kensington in 1934.

 In 1905, Herbert applied for a patent, which was granted in early 1906.
 Later, Carl sold his interest in footwear business Lilley & Skinner and became a partner in G Wailes & Co of Euston Road, London, manufacturers of their carburettor.
 Herbert continued to develop and patent improvements through to the 1920s, including the replacement of the leather bellows by a brass piston, even though he was a full-time director and divisional manager of Lilley & Skinner.